upwaveHQ/API-Doc/source/includes/_comments.md

 --------- | ------- | ---- | -----------
-created_by_user | `integer` | Filter Comments on what user created them card | `integer` | Filter Comments based on their parent Card
+created_by_user | `integer` | Filter Comments on what user created them card | `integer` | Filter Comments based on their parent Card q | `querystring` | Search for querystring in Comment text

+When filters are combined they will be AND'ed together.
+For example to list all Comments created by user 74 **and** which contains the word "Thanks", simply combine the filters like so: `?created_by_user=74&q=Thanks`

 ## Get a specific Comment
 `GET https://<TEAM DOMAIN>.upwave.io/api/comments/<ID>/`